bqbbo/birthday-bot/README.md

 ## Known Issues

--   **Timezones** - Due to Discord's command choice limit, not at 26 timezones can be listed.
+-   **Timezones** - Due to Discord's command choice limit, only 26 time zones can be listed.
 Only the most popular ones have been added to the default list, which can be changed in `/src/timezones.js`.
--   **DST** - The bot will not automatically update timezones that observe Daylight Savings Time, such as `America/Los_Angeles`.
+-   **DST** - The bot will not automatically update timezones that observe Daylight Saving Time, such as `America/Los_Angeles`.
 -   **`{users}`** - If `{users}` is omitted from the announcement message, the bot will **not** announce what users have a birthday on that day.
 -   **Guild Configs** - If a bot is kicked from a server, the associated guild data is not automatically removed.
 -   **Duplicate Commands** - Using both `npm run register:global` and `npm run register:guild` will result in duplicate, indistinguishable commands.